 Age-appropriate music and audio books are very effective at settling young children down and often help them fall asleep.
 If you don’t want to buy any, you can borrow a variety of audio books from your local library.

 The stores and restaurants at convenience stops are often expensive and don’t offer a variety of healthy food choices.
 Packing your own food is a great way to keep your family’s energy levels stable and save money.
 Make sandwiches, muffins and wraps ahead of time, and pack snacks like nuts, biscuits and fruit pieces in little zip-lock bags or containers.

 Keep your car as organised and tidy as possible by placing loose items in shoe storage bags which you hang over the front seats or suction cup shower caddies that are attached to the windows.
 Zip-lock bags are great for storing little things like wet-wipes, hair clips, crayons and blocks, or for keeping an extra set of clean clothes in the car.

 The safety of your family during a road trip should be your first priority.
 Before you start the trip, make sure your car is in a good condition by checking the tires, windscreen for cracks or chips, windscreen wipers and lights for any issues which you may have to get fixed before you leave.
 On the day, pack water, a flashlight, car phone chargers and your roadside assistance details in case of a break down or emergency.

 If you are concerned about a chip on your windscreen or know that your windscreen needs replacing, then you should contact a trusted windscreen and car glass fitter before it becomes a major issue.
 Autoscreens is a family run windscreen replacement business in Perth .
-Owned and operated by Jason Squire who has over 25 years of automotive experience and the highest industry qualifications and certified licences, it is no wonder that Autoscreens is the first choice in automotive glass fitting for many businesses and individuals in and around the city.
+Owned and operated by Jason Squire who has over 25 years of automotive experience and the highest industry qualifications and certified licenses, it is no wonder that Autoscreens is the first choice in automotive glass fitting for many businesses and individuals in and around the city.